LiAZ-677 is one of the most popular city buses in the USSR and Russia

 If the bus was in perfect order, the gasoline consumption was kept at the level of 50 to 55 liters of fuel per 100 km.
 If there were any problems with the motor, and this happened often, then the consumption reached 100 liters.

-There were no problems with fuel in the USSR until the mid-1980s, but LiAZ-677 made it possible to “feed” with gasoline not only your personal car, but also a couple of neighbors, which resulted in a solid salary increase.
+There were no problems with fuel in the USSR until the mid-1980s, but the LiAZ-677 made it possible to “feed” gasoline not only to your personal car, but also a couple of neighbors, which resulted in a solid increase in salary.

 This became especially relevant in the era of perestroika and in the early 1990s.
 Drivers held on to their work to the last - it was a gold mine!